| Home

 Kid on the Block

-In the popular imagination of Jung's day, astrology had already been relegated
+In the popular imagination of Jung's day, astrology had already been

-So astrology, alchemy's older sister, inevitably
+in back alleyways.
+So astrology, alchemy's

-the ancient art of alchemy had been almost totally forgotten by the modern
+had been almost totally forgotten by the modern world and was (comparatively

-world and was (comparatively speaking) carrying very little matching luggage.
+speaking) carrying very little matching luggage.

 Alchemy